-Since this is the month of Thanksgiving, I want to share some ways I “feed” not my belly as we do on Thanksgiving Day with all the traditional recipes, but how I “feed my soul,” instead.
+Since this is the month of Thanksgiving, I want to share some ways I “feed” not my belly as we do on Thanksgiving Day with all the traditional recipes, but instead, how I “feed my soul.”

-Over the years I’ve developed an “attitude of gratitude,” waking up each morning thankful to be alive and well.
-Often times, the “well” part of that last sentence is not always the case, minor aches and pains are occasionally a bother.
+Over the years I’ve developed and been adopting an “attitude of gratitude,” waking up each morning thankful to be alive and well.
+Often times, the well part of that last sentence is not always the case, minor aches and pains are occasionally a bother.

 We have so much to be thankful for here and now and these are some of the things I am thankful for in my daily life.

 - I give thanks for the glorious morning sunrises, beautiful sunsets, the glistening frost and snow in the fields and in the treetops, and the multitude of other just as miraculous natural bounties.

 - I give thanks for the modern communication conveniences of the television, telephones, computer, cell phones, and radios, tying us together both locally, regionally and globally.
 Where would we be without them?

 - I give thanks every day for the roof over my head, food in my stomach, and ability to make a living to support myself and my family.

 - I give thanks for the ability to pass on the crafts by teaching chair seat weaving and basketry and the students that seek my instruction.

 - I give thanks each day for the riches my family, friends and loved ones bestow on me.